 Just like the LSR 305, we all need a bit of BALANCE in our lives!

-Their balanced XLR and TRS inputs ensure that you can connect your LSR 305 speakers to various signal sources without worrying about any interference to the audio quality.
+Their balanced XLR and TRS inputs ensure that you can connect your LSR 305 speakers to various signal sources without worrying about any interference to the sound quality.

 5. Selectable Input Sensitivity

 While the sensitivity switch present in the LSR 305 can’t exactly help us connect to other people, it serves a somewhat similar function in regards to the LSR 305!